Hunting bushbuck in South Africa

 Bushbuck hunting prices

-The cost to hunt bushbuck in South Africa for the 2019 hunting season is $ 1 450.
+The bushbuck hunting prices in South Africa for the 2019 hunting season is $ 1 450.

 The best caliber for hunting bushbuck South Africa would be a medium bore rifle that you can shoot accurately and feel comfortable using.
-There are numerous calibers out there that will be able to effectively hunt bushbuck with and we wish not to get involved in debating on the merits of each.
+There are numerous calibers out there that will be able to effectively hunt bushbuck with.
+We are not going to debate the merits of each caliber.

-Mkulu African Hunting Safaris suggests the following calibers as being the best calibers for hunting bushbuck in South Africa:
+We suggest the following calibers calibers for hunting bushbuck in South Africa:

 - 6,5 X 55